kashmir96/osoappliance/content/directory/appliance-repair-technicians/appliance-repair-care.md

 categories: ["New Zealand"]
 tags: ["Wanganui"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/appliance-repair-care.webp
+ image: /img/laundryappliance/306.webp
- alt: 'Logo for Appliance Repair Care the New Zealand from Wanganui'
+ alt: 'NewZealand from appliancerepaircare'
 ---

 # Appliance Repair Care is an Appliance Repair Technician Company operating in Wanganui, New Zealand.